Thinking about studying Law? Here’s some suggested reading

 What About Law? focuses on the seven “foundation subjects” – that is, the seven subjects that Law students have to cover so that their degree counts towards their professional qualification as a barrister or solicitor.
 Each chapter therefore focuses on one of those subjects – constitutional law, criminal law, tort, contract, land law, equity and trusts and EU law.
 In particular, each chapter examines the relevant subject by looking in detail at a key case, using the case as a launching pad for an exploration of issues and concepts that are core to the area of law concerned.
 The book is addressed to those who have never studied Law before, but gives a taste of the sort of ideas and arguments with which Law students engage.
 For more information, see the publisher’s website.

-These books are worth starting with because they are specifically written for people who are thinking about studying, or who are just starting to study, Law.
+The books mentioned above are worth starting with because they are specifically written for people who are thinking about studying, or who are just starting to study, Law.
 There is, of course, a wealth of other literature available.
 But for a good, general source of information about Law-related current events, the Law section of the Guardian newspaper’s website is an excellent starting point; Joshua Rozenberg’s posts are particularly worth reading.

 It is also well worth keeping up to date with a selection of law-related blogs (see my Blogroll on the right-hand side of this page for some suggestions).
 Some of the posts on this blog are aimed at public lawyers and current Law students; but some are aimed at a more general audience.
 A selection of posts falling into that category is highlighted on the For aspiring Law students page.